Houmgaor/MHFrontier-Blender-Addon/README.md

 ## Usage

-Locate the data you want to import, have a look at [Get FMOD/FSKL files](#get-fmodfskl-files) to find them.
+Locate the data you want to import, have a look at the [documentation](#documentation) section to find them.
 Open Blender, ``File > Import > MHF FMOD``, select the file.

 ![Disufiroa with textures](https://github.com/user-attachments/assets/392141c6-064c-480b-b044-8cd85c70fda7)